illinirishi/illinirishi.github.io/README.md

-CS 416 Data Visualization- Essay describing the Narative Visualization By Rishikesh R. Pagnis; rpagnis2 Summer 2021
+CS 416 Data Visualization- Essay describing the Narrative Visualization By Rishikesh R. Pagnis; rpagnis2 Summer 2021

 View visualization by clicking here (https://illinirishi.github.io/) : Final Project for CS 416 - Compare Fuel Economy measured in Miles per Gallon(MPG)in the City vs on the Highway using a scatter plot.
 Do number of Cylinders matter?
 How about Electric Cars with no cylinders?